kneron/document_center/docs/plus_c/feature_guide/customized_api/install_dependency.md

     - Download and install Keil MDK version 5 (at least MDK-Essential) from https://www2.keil.com/mdk5

     - This is used for building the firmware.

+3. **Xtensa Xplorer**

+    - Only required when developing ncpu firmware for KL720
+    - Please refer [Xtensa Xplorer Overview](../../../720_2.0.0/sdk/xtensa.md) for the instruction of installation.